 Denser housing is also less expensive, as the cost of land is distributed over many units.
 It is almost impossible to build affordably in any other way.

 Yes.
-The city employs hydrogeologist Maureen Whelan to monitor groundwater in the context of population growth and climate change.
+Former city hydrogeologist Maureen Whelan was hired to monitor groundwater in the context of population growth and climate change.
 “Based on my research and understanding of the island’s groundwater sources and uses,” Whelan said, “it appears that groundwater resources are currently sufficient.
 However, that doesn’t mean we shouldn’t be planning for careful stewardship of those resources.”
 (COBI Connects, Winter 2022)

 HRB, too, appreciates the need to steward this precious resource.
 Water levels are impacted more by recharge than by pumping.
 Housing that occupies a small footprint, as HRB homes do, is one way to mitigate our impact on the island’s aquifers as impervious surfaces, such as roads, roofs, and driveways, prevent rainwater infiltration and natural groundwater recharge.